Posts

 Many Gen Xers recall the golden age of transit in the mid-20th century, when streetcars, subways, and buses operated with a sense of purpose and community.
 For example, in cities like New York, Chicago, or London, transit systems were not just functional but integral to daily life.
 The rhythmic hum of a train, the scent of old leather seats, and the camaraderie of shared journeys created a sense of connection that is often missing today.

 However, this era was also defined by challenges.
 Aging infrastructure, frequent delays, and limited accessibility made transit an unreliable option for many.
 Yet, for those who used it, it was a symbol of independence.
-As one Gen Xer recalls, “I remember taking the 4 train in New York as a kid.
-It felt like a secret part of the city, a way to escape the confines of my neighborhood and explore the world.”
+The 4 train in New York, like the Tube in London or the El in Chicago, operated as a kind of urban passage rite — a way to move through a city before the city had been fully mapped into your phone.

 The Shift to Car-Centric Living